 Stephan M. Tanner, Ph.D. is a Senior Editor of AMAZONAS and MAS program chair.
 He lives in Rochester, MN.

 Minnesota Aquarium Society (MAS): http://aquarium.mn/

 Berger L, Speare R, Daszak P, et al. 1998.
 Chytridiomycosis causes amphibian mortality associated with population declines in the rain forests of Australia and Central America.
 Proceedings of the National Academy of Sciences of the United States of America 95(15):9031-9036.

 Martel A, Spitzen-van der Sluijs A, Blooi M, et al. 2013.
 Batrachochytrium salamandrivorans sp. nov. causes lethal chytridiomycosis in amphibians.
 Proceedings of the National Academy of Sciences of the United States of America 110(38):15325-15329. doi:10.1073/pnas.1307356110.

 Yap TA, S. Koo MS, Ambrose RF, Wake DB, and Vredenburg VT.
 2015.
 Averting a North American biodiversity crisis.
 SCIENCE 31:481-482

 About the author

-Stephan M. Tanner, Ph.D., is a senior editor of Reef to Rainforest Media.
+Stephan M. Tanner, Ph.D., is a publisher and senior editor of AMAZONAS at Aquatic Media Press.